Guidelines for Requesting BUILD Conference Travel Support

 Here are guidelines to help you plan for your conference:

 Conference Fee (Two Options)

 - You can pay for your conference fees and be reimbursed after you have completed your travel.

-- You can see a Travel Contact to pay your fees using our P-card.
+- You can see Marie to pay your fees using our P-card.
 If you use this option, please have your registration form completed (using a BUILD Center computer) and ready for payment.